 Keep your immune system healthy by getting plenty of SLEEP, nutrition, stress-relief, and exercise.

-Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing, if you are ill
+- Cover your mouth and nose with a disposable tissue or your sleeve (not your hands) when coughing or sneezing.

-- At this time, in alignment with public health guidelines, we strongly recommend that practicing social distancing and in particular around those - or if you are one of those - who are at higher risk for developing the severe disease: individuals over age 60 is quoted but for those in their 70s and 80s is significantly higher) and people with significant underlying medical conditions such as diabetes, heart or lung disease, or suppressed immune systems.
+- At this time, in alignment with public health guidelines, we strongly recommend that practicing physical distancing and in particular around those - or if you are one of those - who are at higher risk for developing severe disease: individuals over age 65 and people with significant underlying medical conditions such as diabetes, heart or lung disease, or suppressed immune systems.

 When to get help:

 People who have a fever (>100.3F), cough or shortness of breath should stay home, put on a (paper) mask if available, and call their healthcare provider for advice.

 Students should call the UHS Nurse Advice Line immediately at (510) 643-7197 for further guidance.